Golden Valley line: Reinstatement of second track

 The line was originally built as a double track, but in 1968, it was reduced to a single track between Swindon and Kemble as a cost-saving measure.
 It was initially intended that the entire section between Swindon and Standish Junction would be single track, with passing places at Kemble and Sapperton; however, protests led British Rail to abandon the project after reaching Kemble.

 Network Rail proposed reinstating the second track in September 2008 and then again in September 2009, but the plans were referred to the Office of Rail Regulation (ORR).
 Despite protests by local MPs, the ORR made a preliminary decision that the project would not be included in the 2009–2014 High Level Output Specification plan for new rail infrastructure.
 In the 2011 Budget, the Government announced that funding for the redoubling would be provided, with works initially scheduled for completion by Spring 2014 but later delayed until August 2014.

-Initial work involved slewing the single track, which had been moved to the center of the trackbed during the singling works.
+Initial work involved slewing the single track, which had been moved to the centre of the trackbed during the singling works.
 This was followed by excavation, clearance, and the installation of the new track.
 Level crossing works were also undertaken.
 The line was officially reopened by Anne, Princess Royal in October 2014.